 Sometimes it is often required to round numbers to its nearest hundreds or thousands.
 In this article, we will see how Excel round to nearest 1000.
 There are many formulas for doing that.
 Besides using different formulas, we will also see how Custom number formatting can be used to round numbers to its nearest 1000.

-Round to Nearest 1000 using the ROUND Function
+1. Round to Nearest 1000 Using ROUND Function

 =ROUND( number, num_digits).

 Here the argument number is the desired number that you want to round and num_digit is the number to which the desired number should be rounded up/down.
 If num_digits is greater than zero than the desired number will be rounded up to a specific number of decimal places counting from the right side of the decimal point.
 Similarly, if the num_digits is less than zero than the desired number will be rounded down.
 If num_digits=0 than the number will be rounded up to its nearest integer number.

 Let`s insert some numbers in the worksheet to see how this ROUND function works.
 The number can be rounded up or rounded down depending on the value of the number.
 We will see two formulas with the ROUND function which will give us the same result.

 The formulas that we will be using are,